civilKaos82/active-record-intro-creating-tables-challenge/README.md

 Rather than writing SQL, we are going to write [Active Record migrations][RailsGuides Migrations].
 We'll write one migration for each change that we want to make to our database.
 We'll write a new migration file each time we want to add a table, add a column to an existing table, remove a column, rename a column, etc.  Any change we make to our database will be written in its own migration file.

+Why do we write migrations?
+Well imagine that you're a database administrator and one fine day a programmer asks you to make a change like add a NOT NULL or add a foreign key field.
+Where do you write this down?
+Is there a piece of code that records the change to the schema?
+Many large-scale organizations get around this by literally having a log book where the database admin writes down who requested what and why, who approved it and what the command was to enter it!
+What if, instead, you recorded that same transformation of the schema in a programming language?
+The transformation, or "migration" would live in git with a useful commit message, a date, etc. It would be a record of the transformation and, hopefully, the "undo" operation on that operation so it could be un-done.
+That's a good practice that Rails adopted and drove into the design of ActiveRecord.

+Instead of writing raw SQL like:

 ```SQL
 CREATE TABLE dogs (
   id INTEGER PRIMARY KEY AUTOINCREMENT,